Zimbabwe

 Digital Climate Advisory Services

-The data provided to the Zimbabwean Agricultural Observatory are historical and forecasted meteorological variables.
-Furthermore, SMS’s are created based on Weather Impact’s crop model that translates weather forecasts into practical farming advice.
-This advice is tailored to the farmer’s location, crop (e.g., maize, sorghum, soybean), preferred language, and the crop growth cycle.
+The advisories are created based on Weather Impact’s AWAM that combines crop parameters and historical and future weather to create actionable farming advice.
+This advice is tailored to the recipient’s location, crop (e.g., maize, sorghum, ground nut), preferred language, and local farming practices.

-Fig.1 Conceptual overview of our crop model; the input consists of weather and climate data, agronomic input and input from farmers.
-The data will be processed in our dynamic crop model, which results in SMS’s for farmers with farming advice.
+Fig.1 Conceptual overview of Weather Impact’s Agro-Weather Advisory Model (AWAM); the input consists of weather and climate data, agronomic input and input from farmers.
+The data will be processed in AWAM, which results in SMS’s for farmers with farming advice.

 Capacity building